Slicer/Slicer/Docs/developer_guide/mrml_overview.md

 #### The reader

 The recommended way to read a file into a MRML node is through the storage node.
-The reader, on the other hand, exists to interface with the loading facilities of 3D&nbsp;Slicer (drag and drop, as well as the button to load data into the scene).
+The reader, on the other hand, exists to interface with the loading facilities of 3D Slicer (drag and drop, as well as the button to load data into the scene).
 As such, the reader uses the storage node in its implementation.

 Files: